JLASTC/Bachelorthesis/README.md

 # Bachelorthesis
-This is the  bachelor thesis template of Huazhong University of Science and Technology as well as my bachelor thesis，in order to share the academic in quantum stimulation of ultracold atom and way of writing Hust thesis in TeX.It contains the whole TeX template files which can run in Texlive 2018 or higher version environment straightforward, and also figures as well as the bib file which I used in thesis.Here is only my thesis PDF version presented.
+This is the  bachelor thesis template of Huazhong University of Science and Technology as well as my bachelor thesis，in order to share the academic in quantum simulation of ultracold atom and way of writing Hust thesis in TeX.It contains the whole TeX template files which can run in Texlive 2018 or higher version environment straightforward, and also figures as well as the bib file which I used in thesis.Here is only my thesis PDF version presented.
 ## Abstract
 Quantum simulation based on ultracold atom optical lattice platform is a hot spot in recent physics research, which has been widely involved in various research directions such as atomic, molecular, and optical physics, condensed matter physics, high-energy physics.
 It is particularly prominent in high-energy physics.
 It is expected to solve the problem of many-body stability such as quark confinement in quantum chromodynamics, to explain the physical image of lattice regularization in quantum field theory, and has the advantages of high flexibility and low cost.